uhs-robert/color-chameleon.nvim/README.md

-  enabled = false,  -- Set to true to enable automatic switching debug = false,    -- Set to true to enable debug logging rules = {},       -- Array of rule tables (see examples above) fallback = nil,   -- Colorscheme when no rules match (nil = restore previous) keymaps = true,   -- Set to false to disable, or pass a table to customize:
+  enabled = false,  -- Set to true to enable automatic switching debug = false,    -- Set to true to enable debug logging rules = {},       -- Array of rule tables (see examples above) default = nil,   -- Colorscheme when no rules match (nil = restore previous) keymaps = true,   -- Set to false to disable, or pass a table to customize:
   -- keymaps = {
   --   lead_prefix = "<leader>C",  -- Default prefix (default: "<leader>C")